Eto Nabuli: Background

 Nabuli was born in Sigatoka, Fiji.

 In 2012, after coincidentally bumping into Andrew Johns and Brad Fittler while working as a porter at InterContinental in Fiji, Nabuli joined the Penrith Panthers for the 2013 NRL season.
 Johns and Fittler were in Fiji promoting rugby league, when the two first noticed Nabuli and decided to bring him to Australia to play rugby league.
 Nabuli says he had only played rugby union prior to coming to Australia in late December 2012.

 Rugby league

 2013

 Nabuli was a regular player for the Windsor Wolves in the New South Wales Cup during the 2013 season, finishing as the competition's leading try-scorer, with 30 tries.
 On 23 September 2013, he was named on the wing in the 2013 New South Wales Cup Team of the Year.

 2014

 In February 2014, he was included in the Penrith Panthers' 16-man squad that participated in the 2014 Auckland Nines competition.
 He sustained a medial collateral ligament injury on his left knee during the competition's quarter-final.

-In May, Nabuli played for Fiji in the 2014 Pacific Rugby League International.
+In May, Nabuli played for Fiji in the 2014 Pacific Test.
 On 28 September, he played in the Panthers' 2014 New South Wales Cup Grand Final victory over the Newcastle Knights.